SafeCare BC Logo

 Healthy aging doesn’t begin at 65, it begins now.
 This seminar invites participants to see aging not as an end-stage, but as an ongoing, daily investment.

 Together, we will challenge the discomfort around aging conversations and replace it with curiosity, purpose, and intention.
-Through a review of Canadian demographics, we’ll gain insights into who we are across generations and why these matters for the future of work and health.
-We’ll use the metaphor of a long-term investment portfolio, showing how small daily actions— behavioural “credits and debits”—compound over time to influence our aging trajectory.
-Drawing from Blue Zones research, we’ll identify lifestyle habits that promote health span, not just lifespan.
-We’ll also explore how shifting our mindset around stress can strengthen resilience.
+Through a review of Canadian demographics, viewers gain insight into who we are across generations and why these matters for the future of work and health.
+We use the metaphor of a long-term investment portfolio, showing how small daily actions— behavioural “credits and debits”—compound over time to influence our aging trajectory.
+Drawing from Blue Zones research, this session identifies lifestyle habits that promote health span, not just lifespan.
+It also explores how shifting our mindset around stress can strengthen resilience.

 • Recognize aging as a lifelong process and understand the value of early investment in well-being.